How to calculate the factorial of 80

 What Is Factorial?

-A factorial is represented by an integer and an exclamation symbol.
-In arithmetic, factorial is a multiplication procedure of natural numbers .
+A factorial is represented by an integer and an exclamation tag.
+In math concepts, factorial is a multiplication treatment of natural numbers .

-It multiplies the number by every standard number that is less than it .
+It multiplies the number by every organic number that is less than it .

 Symbolically, it is showed as "!".

-The function is used, among other things, to get the "n" way things can be organized .
+The function is used, among other things, to find the "n" way pieces can be established .

-To find the factorial of any given number, alternate the value for n in the given method :
+To find the factorial of any given number, change the value for n in the given method :

 n! = n × (n-1) × (n-2) × (n-3) × ….× 3 × 2 × 1

-The expansion of the formula provides numbers to be replicated together to have the factorial of the number.
+The expansion of the formula provides numbers to be replicated together to get the factorial of the number.

-We can also figure out a factorial from the prior one.
-The factorial of any number is that number multiplied the factorial of (that number minus 1).
+We can also measure a factorial from the prior one.
+The factorial of any number is that number replicated the factorial of (that number minus 1).

 So the rule is : n! = n × (n−1)!